Jatin-exe/LASER/software/alpha/alpha_training/README.md

 ```bash
 bash test.sh
 ```
-A prompt will allows to test the model variant of choice.
+A prompt allows to test the model variant of choice.

 ```bash
 Choose a model size to test: